leny/posib/README.md

 _(Coming soon)_

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).
+Lint your code using [Grunt](http://gruntjs.com/).

+### Code organization

+All the code is stored under the `/src` folder.
+The code is written in **Literate Coffeescript**.

 ### Setup development environment